-Women with twin pregnancies have increased risks in general compared to women carrying a single fetus.
-In particular, women pregnant with twins are at increased risk for preterm birth.
-On average, women with twins deliver around 36 weeks of pregnancy.
+People with twin pregnancies have increased risks in general compared to people carrying a single fetus.
+In particular, twin pregnancies are at increased risk for preterm birth.
+On average, people with twins deliver around 36 weeks of pregnancy.
 This is mostly due to spontaneous preterm labor, which is defined as contractions and cervical change before term, or at less than 37 weeks of pregnancy.
-Other complications, such as preeclampsia or gestational diabetes, both of which are more common in women with twins, can occur as well.
-These risks are increased even further when women have triplets, quadruplets or higher.
+Other complications, such as preeclampsia or gestational diabetes, both of which are more common with twins pregnancies, can occur as well.
+These risks are increased even further with triplets, quadruplets or higher.

-For any woman considering multiple embryo transfer, a thorough consideration of the pros and cons of carrying twins or more must be undertaken.
+For anyone considering multiple embryo transfer, a thorough consideration of the pros and cons of carrying twins or more must be undertaken.
 Early prenatal care should be encouraged for anyone with twins to establish a sound plan of care throughout pregnancy.

 Dr. Fox practices in the Division of Maternal-Fetal Medicine at the Baylor College of Medicine/Texas Children's Hospital in Houston, TX.
 She sees patients primarily at the Maternal-Fetal Medicine Center at the Pavilion for Women.
 She cares for women with a variety of medical conditions complicating pregnancy, and works with the Fetal Center team to care for women referred to the Fetal Center for fetal treatment.
 Her particular clinical interests include caring for women with morbidly adherent placenta (placenta accreta, increta and percreta) and pregestational diabetes.
 Dr. Fox completed medical school at The University of Texas Health Science Center at San Antonio.
 Prior to her medical training, Dr. Fox served in the US Army and was recognized as the Soldier of Year in Fort Hood, TX in 1997, and was inducted into the Sergeant Audie Murphy Club, an exclusive society to commend and promote leadership amongst enlisted soldiers.
 She completed Obstetrics and Gynecology residency and a fellowship in Maternal-Fetal Medicine at The University of Texas Medical Branch at Galveston.